Ed94/VEFontCache-Odin/Readme.md

 ## TODOs

-### Documentation:

-* Pureref outline of draw_text exectuion
-* Markdown general documentation

-### Content:

-* Port over the original demo utilizing sokol libraries instead

 ### Additional Features:

 * Support for freetype (WIP, Currently a mess... and slow)
 * Add ability to conditionally compile dependencies (so that the user may not need to resolve those packages).
-  * Related to usage of //+build tags?
 * Ability to set a draw transform, viewport and projection
   * By default the library's position is in unsigned normalized render space
   * Could implement a similar design to sokol_gp's interface

 ### Optimization:

+* Check if its better to store the generated glyph vertices if they need to be re-cached or directly drawn.
 * Look into setting up multi-threading by giving each thread a context
-  * There is a heavy performance bottleneck in iterating the text/shape/glyphs on the cpu (single-thread) vs the actual rendering
+  * There is a heavy performance bottleneck in iterating the text/shape/glyphs on the cpu (single-thread) vs the actual rendering *(if doing thousands of drawing commands)*
   * draw_text can provide in the context a job list per thread for the user to thenk hookup to their own threading solution to handle.
   * Context would need to be segregated into staged data structures for each thread to utilize
     * Each should have their own?